shivam-de-bug/delhi-government-school-spatial-mismatch/04_reports/depth_report.md

-# Chapter 6: Depth Analysis — Private Schools, Robustness, Impact Decomposition & SDM
+# 4. Depth Analysis — Private Schools, Robustness, Impact Decomposition & SDM

 **This is a standalone depth chapter.** It goes beyond the core spatial regression results to provide:
 1. Private school integration from UDISE+ management codes